Characterizing active learning environments in physics using network analysis and COPUS observations: Methodology

 To determine which curricula to study, we began by reviewing past New Faculty Workshops, hosted by the American Astronomical Society, the American Physical Society, and the American Association of Physics Teachers.
 There were three main criteria we looked for when deciding on pedagogies: Does the pedagogy have developed curriculum materials?
 Does the pedagogy have an established body of research?
 Is this pedagogy still widely used in actual physics classrooms?

 After identifying the six pedagogies used in this study, we reached out directly to the developers of the curriculum to identify high-fidelity implementations of each pedagogy.
-When possible, the institution that developed the pedagogy was used, however, this was not always feasible.
+When possible, the institution that developed the pedagogy was used as a research site; however, this was not always feasible.
 Secondary institutions were identified via recommendation of instructors with extensive training or research experience with the pedagogy in question.
-Research sites were compensated for participating in this study.
+At each study site, the hosting faculty member facilitated the class visits and was given a small stipend to compensate their time.
 Demographic information for the chosen sites can be seen in Table \ref{tab:Demographics}.